A History of Mathematical Notations: Topics

 The first volume of the book concerns elementary mathematics.
 It has 400 pages of material on arithmetic.
 This includes the history of notation for numbers from many ancient cultures, arranged by culture, with the Hindu–Arabic numeral system treated separately.
-Following this, it covers notation for arithmetic operations, arranged separately by operation and by the mathematicians who used those notations (although not in a strict chronological ordering).
+Following this, it covers notation for arithmetic operations, arranged separately by operation and by the mathematicians who used those notations (although not in strict chronological order).
+To show that notation can affect operations, he treats operations in signed-digit representation (page 57).
 The first volume concludes with 30 pages on elementary geometry, including also the struggle between symbolists and rhetoricians in the 18th and 19th centuries on whether to express mathematics in notation or words, respectively.

 The second volume is divided more evenly into four parts.
-The first part, on arithmetic and algebra, also includes mathematical constants and Special functionss that would nowadays be considered part of mathematical analysis, as well as notations for binomial coefficients and other topics in combinatorics, and even the history of the dollar sign.
+The first part, on arithmetic and algebra, also includes mathematical constants and Special functions that would nowadays be considered part of mathematical analysis, as well as notations for binomial coefficients and other topics in combinatorics, and even the history of the dollar sign.
 The second part is entitled "modern analysis", but its topics are primarily trigonometry, calculus, and mathematical logic, including the conflicting calculus notations of Isaac Newton and Gottfried Wilhelm Leibniz.
 The third part concerns geometry, while the fourth concerns scholarship in the history of mathematics as well as the movement for international standardization.

 Audience and reception

 This book is mainly a reference work and sourcebook, containing excerpts from many texts illustrating their use of notation.

-Among reviewers from the time of the book's original publication, George Sarton took as the main lesson from this book "the slowness and timidity of human advance", while some other reviewers saw differently that the confusing multiplicity of notations documented by the book should lead to a greater push for standardization.
+Among reviewers from the time of the work's original publication, George Sarton took as the main lesson from the book "the slowness and timidity of human advance", while some other reviewers took the different view that the confusing multiplicity of notations documented by the book should lead to a greater push for standardization.
 Although praising the book's "richness of explanation" and "familiarity with the ground", Lao Genevra Simons expressed a wish that Cajori had access to a greater number of original sources, and pointed to some historical inaccuracies in the work.
 Sarton concluded, accurately, that the book "will remain a standard work for many years to come".
-Although one reviewer found the treatment of dollar signs appropriate for an American book, reviewer G. Feigl disagreed, finding this part off-topic.
+Although one reviewer found the treatment of dollar signs appropriate for an American book, the reviewer G. Feigl disagreed, regarding this subject as off-topic.